Women in Sudan: Background on the economy

 The economy of Sudan is composed of a mostly male workforce.
 In one factory in 1981, women workers were making about 70% of a male machinist's pay.
 This, however, does not amount to the majority of labor opportunities for women in Sudan.
 This is because most civilization in Sudan is rural and there has not been much foreign direct investment to spur more industrial economic opportunities.
 The majority of women participate in agricultural activities, and most of them are making an "unrecognizable" contribution.
 Afshar's main argument is that women should have a more productive role in the development process to "counteract the destructive politics of food, and the spread of hunger to the rural areas."
 Women must concentrate on providing food for the household, in addition (at many times) to providing much of the financial support for the family.

+In 2012, 30.9% of Sudanese women were working in the ‘formal’ workforce, compared with 76.9% of men.

 Women's role in land ownership also varies in Sudan.
 There is diversity in the country, institutional, and political context in regard to gender in land transactions.